NikkelM/Hades-II-HadesBiomes/README.md

 | **Elysium**                 |                              | Not implemented |
 | **Styx**                    |                              | Not implemented |
 | **Surface**                 |                              | Not implemented |

-### Not implemented yet, but somewhat planned

-- Light story elements

-### Would be nice, but likely not possible (as easily)

-- Hades God boons

 ## Installation & Uninstallation